When Must Exposure Control Plans Be Updated

 OSHA wants to see that you're actively evaluating safer technology.
 The standard says you must "annually consider and implement appropriate commercially available and effective safer medical devices."

 That word consider does a lot of work.
 It means you have to document that you looked.
-Evaluated.
+Worth adding: evaluated.
 Made a decision.
 And if you adopted something new — update the plan.

 If you evaluated a new retractable needle system and decided not to adopt it, document why.
-Plus, cost alone isn't a sufficient justification if the device is effective and commercially available.
+Cost alone isn't a sufficient justification if the device is effective and commercially available.
 OSHA has been clear on this.

 When employee positions change